Part 1: "Men would never put up with this kind of unwearability"

 After our first collection of responsibly-made Italian wool blazers, we set out to continue our ethical fashion journey with something just as good.
 The obvious answer was a blouse, but we couldn't find a fabric that met our standards for quality and sustainability.

 "How do we feel about silk?" our creative director asked.

-But the problem with silk blouses, like a lot of women's clothing, is that they make no sense.
-They're incredibly high maintenance for something you regularly sweat in.
+But the problem with silk blouses, like a lot of women's clothing, is that they are incredibly impractical.
+They're too high maintenance for something you wear every day and regularly sweat in.
 Silk tops are almost always dry-clean or hand wash only, a huge burden on our time.

 "That's insane.
 Men would never put up with this kind of unwearability."

-Thus began our long journey from New York to Austria to Switzerland to create the fabric of the future: one that looks and feels like silk, is easy care, and made of sustainable 100% tree fiber.
+Thus began our long journey from New York to Austria to Switzerland to create the fabric of the future: one that looks and feels like silk, is machine-washable, and made of sustainable 100% tree fiber.
 It's about time.
-Follow our journey to reinvent the silk blouse - subscribe below.